AyushmanTripathy/notes/cs/u_in_cpu.md

 - complex instruction set computer
 - example `x86-64`
 - single instruction does several operations
-- needed because RAM is compared to CPU
+- needed because RAM is slower compared to CPU

 - `SYSCALL` and `SYSENTER` are optimised alternatives to `INT 0x80`
 - `SYSRET` and `SYSEXIT` for `IRET`